Finding the Right Truck to Tow a Horse Trailer

 Manufacturers such as Freightliner, Kenworth, International and Peterbilt all offer sport chassis hauler models (“small semis”) designed specifically for towing large gooseneck horse trailers.
 Domestic truck manufacturers like Ford, Chevy, and GMC also build trucks with engines beyond the classic one-ton size.
 Expect all of these engines to be diesel.

-A standard driver’s license may not be adequate if you need to step up to a truck and trailer with a gross combined weight rating (GCWR) of 26,001 pounds or more.
+A standard driver’s license may not be adequate if you need to step up to a truck and horse trailer with a gross combined weight rating (GCWR) of 26,001 pounds or more.
 Check with your state for specific license requirements.

 Annual Service